+I think the travel bug bit when I was a kid, where I discovered South Africa through countless road trips with my family.
 My first independent African travel experience was backpacking from Joburg to Malawi via Mozambique in 2003, after which I was hooked!
-I chose @Mzansigirl as my Twitter handle during the 2010 World Cup, but more about that here.
+I chose @Mzansigirl as my Twitter handle during the 2010 World Cup.
 Micro-blogging with Twitter allowed me to share my love for Africa with the world.
 I recently founded the #Afritravel hashtag on Twitter to help curate great African travel related content.

-A few thousand Africa-positive tweets later some travel tweeps suggested I blog, and that’s how I found my passion.
+A few thousand Africa-positive tweets later some travel tweeps suggested I blog, and the rest is history.
 I started blogging in July 2012, 16 months later I resigned from my day job to focus on sharing the African travel love.
 I am currently pursuing a freelance travel writing and blogging, as well as digital media consulting and training for small businesses.
 I’m passionate about creating good content and assisting small businesses in harnessing the power of digital media.

 I’m an Afrophile at heart – I love African travel, music and festivals.
 I love the energy of African cities, her amazing people, the sounds of the bush, the fabulous sunsets, diverse cultures and beauty everywhere.
 I’ve spent 8 years working in the tourism sector in all aspects from running a backpacker hostel, to working for South Africa’s only tourism NGO and eventually working in tourism policy in national government.
 Although my work allowed me to visit African countries, I didn’t get as much time for the kind travel that I wanted to do.